chandanrao88/tensor_bkg_sub/README.md

 ## Abstract

 This report presents our implementation of a background subtraction algorithm using adaptive tensor singular value decomposition (SVD).
 We compare two tensor-product approaches: the T-product and M-product methods for efficient online updating of the background model.
 Our implementation processes video frames to separate foreground objects from the background, with experimental results showing comparative performance metrics between the two methods.
-We implemented the algorithm in both Python and MATLAB to validate our results.

 ## Introduction

 Background subtraction is a fundamental technique in computer vision that aims to separate moving objects (foreground) from static scenes (background) in video sequences.
 Traditional approaches often use matrix-based methods, but tensor-based approaches offer advantages for multi-dimensional data processing.

-In this project, we implement an adaptive tensor SVD algorithm for background subtraction that:
+In this project, an adaptive tensor SVD algorithm has been implemened for background subtraction that:
 * Represents video frames as third-order tensors
 * Efficiently updates the background model using T-product and M-product methods
 * Adapts to gradually changing scenes by incrementally updating the tensor SVD